zevumara/graymarket/README.md

 # Graymarket

-This is my final project for the "Frontend developer with React" career at Coderhouse.
+This is my final project for the "Front-end developer with React" career at Coderhouse.

 _This project is a React adaptation of [my other final project made with vanilla JavaScript](https://github.com/zevamaru/mercadogris)._